 There are a wide range of itineraries for cruises from Barcelona.
 A favorite is a 7 day circumnavigation around the Western Mediterranean.
-The Eastern Mediterranean and Greek Islands is another popular choice.
-Other ideas include heading westwards into the Atlantic to visit the Canary Islands, or travelling to the far eastern Mediterranean to see Egypt and the Holy Land.
+Sailing to the Greek Islands of the Aegean sea is another popular choice.
+Other ideas include heading westwards into the Atlantic to visit the Canary Islands, or travelling to the Eastern Mediterranean to see the Holy Land.
 The more adventurous can even choose itineraries heading through the Suez Canal, towards the Gulf States.

 It takes even an energetic tourist several days to tour Barcelona, so with only a single day, it'll be a rush.
 Don't miss well-known spots like La Sagrada Familia, Gaudi's iconic church, the medieval, characterful Barrio Gothic district, and the Picasso museum.
 Finally head up to Montjuic for a vantage point over the whole of the city and the surrounding countryside and ocean.